shivanij24/AI-Based-care-gap-detection/README.md

 # AI Care Gap Detection System
 Author -Shivani Jaswal

-# AI Care Gap Detection Project

-This project detects care gaps in patient data using simple AI logic.
+## About the Project
+Healthcare systems often miss important patient follow-ups, checkups, or medication adherence issues.

+This project analyzes patient data and flags possible care gaps that may require medical attention.

+It is a beginner-friendly AI prototype built using Python.

 ## Features
 - Detects risk based on age